VirtualFlyBrain/VFB2/content/en/about/privacy.md

 - Analyze website traffic patterns
 - Support our research by understanding user interests in neuroanatomical data

-### Cookies and Website Privacy
+### Cookies

-We use Google Analytics cookies to collect this information.
-These are small text files stored on your device.
-You can control cookies through your browser settings, and you can opt out of Google Analytics tracking by visiting [Google Analytics Opt-out](https://tools.google.com/dlpage/gaoptout).
+Google Analytics 4 sets cookies on your browser to distinguish your visits.
+The Geppetto 3D web client sets a session cookie to maintain application state during a visit.
+A full list of cookies set by Virtual Fly Brain, with their purposes and expiry, is on the [Cookies page](/about/cookies/), which also explains how to opt out of Google Analytics.

-For more information about Google's privacy practices, please see [Google's Privacy Policy](https://policies.google.com/privacy).
+For Google's processing details see [Google's Privacy & Terms](https://policies.google.com/privacy).

 ### Legal Basis for Processing